 Analyze result, collect feedback and repeat

 Once the development phase of the MVP is completed, now it needs to be tested.
-The first testing phase should be conducted by quality assurance engineers, who are responsible to improve the quality of your product before it gets ready for alpha and beta testing.
+The first testing phase should be conducted by quality assurance engineers, who are responsible for improving the quality of your product before it gets ready for alpha and beta testing.

 Alpha testing can be conducted by friend and family members or the employees of the organization.
 The main objective of alpha testing is to identify all possible issues and bugs before launching the product to everyday users or the public.
 As soon as it passes the alpha testing, it’s ready to go through the beta testing.

-During beta testing, the product is released for the limited number of end-users to obtain feedback on the quality of the product.
-The main objective of beta testing is to reduce product failure and enhance the quality if the product through customer validation.
+During beta testing, the product is released for a limited number of end-users to obtain feedback on the quality of the product.
+The main objective of beta testing is to reduce product failure and enhance the quality of the product through customer validation.
 As beta testing is the Last stage of product testing it is important to receive feedback from the users directly.